MZanggl/formakase/README.md

 #### Report validation

-By default, validation will be reported using HTML5.
-You can manage errors yourself by setting `reportValidity` to false.
+Access errors using `form.errors`.
+Messages will also be reported using HTML5.
+You can turn this off by setting `reportValidity` to false.

 ```vue
 <template>